 1.1 Arguments in Favour of Gamete Donor Parenthood

-For instance, Nelson argues that our common-sense understanding of moral responsibility is what best explains our intuitions about parenthood in unintentional pregnancy.
-On this common-sense view, individuals are morally responsible for the consequences of their free actions when (1) their actions are sufficient to bring about those consequences, and (2) their actions are causally proximate to the consequence in question.
-Nelson further argues that gamete donors’ causal involvement in creating children does not significantly depart from that of unintentional parents (or at least not in morally relevant respects) and therefore that donors are equally parents (Nelson 1999, 2014).
-Fuscaldo similarly argues that parental responsibility in cases of accidental pregnancy is best explained by appeal to our standard account of moral responsibility, but argues that the standard account holds individuals morally responsible for the foreseeable consequences of their free actions.
-Since bringing children into existence is a foreseeable consequence of donating gametes, gamete donors have a moral responsibility to care for the children they help create (Fuscaldo 2006).
+For instance, Nelson argues that our common-sense understanding of moral responsibility is what best explains our intuitions about parenthood following unintentional procreation.
+On the common-sense view, individuals are morally responsible for the consequences of their free actions when (1) their actions are sufficient to bring about those consequences, and (2) their actions are causally proximate to the consequence in question.
+Gamete donors satisfy these conditions.
+Nelson further argues that gamete donors’ causal involvement in creating children does not significantly depart from that of unintentional parents (at least not in morally relevant respects) and therefore consistency demands that gamete donors be ascribed parental responsibilities as well (Nelson 1999, 2014).

-Another route is to argue that reproduction is an unusual kind of case, and that special rules apply when determining what moral responsibilities arise from involvement in it.
-An example is what Benatar calls ‘reproductive autonomy’.
+Another route is to argue that reproduction is a special kind of case, and that special rules apply when determining what moral responsibilities arise for reproducers.
+Consider for example what David Benatar (1999) calls ‘reproductive autonomy’.
 Benatar argues that individuals’ reproductive autonomy both entitles them to make reproductive decisions, and requires them to take responsibility for the consequences of those decisions.
-He argues that this is a special feature of our ability to reproduce that is not reducible to genetics or causality, and results in a presumptive duty to parent the children created from our gametes.
-This, he argues, best explains why parental responsibility arises in accidental pregnancy cases.
+He argues that this is a special feature of our ability to reproduce that is not fully reducible to genetics or mere causality, and results in a presumptive duty to parent the children created from our gametes.
+This, he argues, best explains why parental responsibilities arise in accidental pregnancy cases.
 Though in some circumstances the presumptive duty to parent one’s genetic children may be overridden, this is not the case for most instances of gamete provision (Benatar 1999).

-One worry about Benatar’s argument is that its approach relies too heavily on stipulating that unique moral features attach to reproduction, and so risks begging the question.
-However, Rivka Weinberg offers an argument for a similar conclusion, but on more general grounds.
+One worry about Benatar’s argument is that it relies heavily on stipulating that unique moral features attach to reproduction, and so risks begging the question.
+Rivka Weinberg (2008) offers an argument for a similar conclusion, but on more general grounds.
 Weinberg argues that when individuals exercise control over materials that pose grave risks to others (what she calls ‘hazardous materials’) they are liable for the consequences that arise, regardless of the precautions they take.
-As an example, she argues that an owner of a pet lion is liable for damage done by the lion, regardless of the precautions the owner takes to keep the lion contained.
-Calling this the “Hazmat Theory”, Weinberg argues that it applies to gametes because their use can have morally weighty consequences for third parties—namely the children that may result from the union of gametes.
+For instance, the owner of a pet lion is liable for damage done by the lion regardless of the precautions the owner takes to keep the lion contained.
+Calling this the “Hazmat Theory”, Weinberg argues that it applies to gametes because their use can have morally weighty consequences for third parties – namely the children that may result from the union of gametes.
 Consequently, Weinberg argues that gamete providers are obliged to care for the children that result from the voluntary use of their gametes (Weinberg 2008).

-Importantly, none of the preceding arguments in favour of including gamete donors amongst a child’s parents rely on genetic relatedness.
-It is not the genetic similarity between gamete donors and their biological offspring that is doing the work, but rather considerations about the kind of thing gametes are (things that can create people) and the activity that gamete donors engage in with them.
+Importantly, none of the preceding arguments rely on genetic relatedness as grounds for parenthood.
+It is not the genetic similarity between gamete donors and their biological offspring that is doing the work, but rather considerations about the kind of thing gametes are (things that can create people) and how gamete donors use them.

-Velleman (2005, 2008), however, has argued that being parented by close genetic relations is of great importance to the wellbeing of children, and that for this reason we ought to be sceptical of the ease with which society permits the separation of social from biological parenthood.
+David Velleman (2005, 2008), however, does argue that being parented by close genetic relations is of great importance to the wellbeing of children, and that for this reason we ought to be sceptical of the ease with which society permits the separation of social parenthood from biological parenthood.

 1.2 Arguments Against Gamete Donor Parenthood